landifrancesco/Whatsapp-Automator/README.md

 If you like this script, please donate.

-Send BTC, ETH, BNB, LTC, MATIC to:
+Send BTC, BCH, ETH, CRO, CELO, BNB, LTC, MATIC to:
 **landifrancesco.wallet**

 #### My profile on Unstoppable Domains: